Dispersion relations alone cannot guarantee causality: Introduction

-Unfortunately, this condition is far from satisfactory.
-In fact, many famous acausal equations that one encounters in physics fulfill \eqref{vf} even if the theory of partial differential equations tells us that they propagate information at infinite speeds \cite{CourantHilbert2_book,Rauch_book}.
-Three notable examples are the diffusion equation, the Euclidean wave equation, and the linearized Benjamin-Bona-Mahony (BBM \cite{Benjamin1972}) equation, respectively:
+Unfortunately, this condition is far from satisfactory as many famous acausal equations in physics fulfill \eqref{vf} even if the theory of partial differential equations tells us that they propagate information at infinite speeds \cite{CourantHilbert2_book,Rauch_book}.
+Three notable examples are the diffusion equation, the Euclidean wave equation, and the linearized Benjamin-Bona-Mahony (BBM) \cite{Benjamin1972} equation, respectively:

 All these equations have $v_f=0$.
 Furthermore, their phase and group velocities are (sub)luminal for all $k$.
 Nevertheless, these three models are strongly acausal.
-The BBM equation is particularly striking in this regard, because one cannot attribute the causality violation to the imaginary part of $\omega$, given that $\omega$ is real for real $k$.
-Yet, it is acausal, because the lines $t=\text{const}$ are spacelike characteristics.
-In the Supplementary Material, we show that the superluminality of the BBM equation does not contradict the front velocity theorems of \cite{Krotscheck1978}.
+The BBM equation is particularly striking because one cannot attribute the causality violation to the imaginary part of $\omega$, given that $\omega$ is real for real $k$.
+Yet, it is acausal as the lines $t=\text{const}$ are spacelike characteristics\footnote{The superluminality of the BBM equation does not contradict \cite{Krotscheck1978}, see the Supplemental Material.}.

 This Letter shows that the limitations of \eqref{vf} are manifestations of a fundamental impossibility.
 Namely, unless $\omega(k)=a+bk$ for all $k$ (with $a,b$ constant), a single dispersion relation $\omega(k)$ cannot be causal.
 Rather, ``causality'' is a collective property of the system, which describes how all the excitation branches $\omega_n(k)$ \textit{combine} when the full initial value problem is set up.
-Therefore, save for the case $\omega(k)=a{+}bk$, it is impossible to formulate a sufficient condition for causality in the form of an inequality that the function $\omega(k)$ should obey.
-This is the reason why, given a causality criterion like \eqref{vf}, one can always find models that fulfill it and are acausal, such as \eqref{exeption}.
+Therefore, apart from $\omega(k)=a{+}bk$, it is impossible to formulate a sufficient condition for causality in the form of an inequality that $\omega(k)$ should obey.
+This is why, given a causality criterion like \eqref{vf}, one can always find models that fulfill it and are acausal, such as \eqref{exeption}.

-Nevertheless, we will also show that one can overcome these difficulties by appealing to specific structures present in many (but not all) physical theories, which guarantee that the dispersion branches combine ``correctly'', to ensure causality.
+Nevertheless, we also show that one can overcome these difficulties by appealing to specific structures present in many (but not all) physical theories, which guarantee that the dispersion branches combine ``correctly'' to ensure causality.
 In particular, if the operator governing the dynamics is \emph{local} and the system is covariantly \emph{stable} (in precise senses defined below), \emph{all superluminal tails cancel out,} see Theorem \ref{theo1} for a precise statement.